Working while Black: “There was a fear in the back of my mind that I would be singled out”

 The New Way We Work podcast launched in January, and over the last several weeks we’ve been looking at race in the workplace.
-We’ve talked to racial equity consultant Dorianne St Fleur about what companies get wrong about DEI; Porter Braswell from Jopwell about the myth of the pipeline problem; Code 2040 CEO Mimi Fox Melton about tone policing and white privilege at work; and Courtney McCluney from Cornell University about code-switching and culture fit.
+We’ve talked to Racial Equity Consultant Dorianne St. Fleur about what companies get wrong about DEI; Porter Braswel from Jopwell about the myth of the pipeline problem; Code 2040 CEO Mimi Fox Melton about tone policing and white privilege at work and Dr. Courtney McCluney from Cornell University about code switching and culture fit.

-They each covered issues that are crucial to any company or individual’s progress toward addressing their shortcomings in diversity, equity, and inclusion.
-In the most recent episode, we heard from Kelly Kirkley about how he’s personally experienced many of these issues in his career.
+They each covered issues that are crucial to any company or individual’s progress towards addressing their shortcomings in Diversity, Equity and Inclusion.
+In the most recent episode, we heard from Kelly Kirkley about how he’s experienced many of these issues personally in his career.

 The following has been edited for clarity.